 READMITS

 Students who have previously attended Albany State University and have not been in attendance for a semester or more are required to file an application for readmission in the Office of the Registrar, by the deadline dates listed on the academic calendar for admission.
-Students must reen- ter the same academic department in which they were last enrolled until the change of major is approved.
+Students must reenter the same academic department in which they were last enrolled until the change of major is approved.

 AUDITORS